BobBagwill/BobBagwill.github.io/README.md

 # BobBagwill.github.io
 ## Casa Bagwill
-This is not placehold text.
+This is not placeholder text.